 Each year, the College of Sciences selects students to serve as ambassadors to represent our more than 14,000 students.
-These students will have opportunities to grow leadership and outreach skills, participate in college-sponsored events, serve on an advisory board to the dean and engage with college leadership, friends of the college, and students.
+These students will have opportunities to grow leadership and outreach skills, through the development and implementation of student engagement activities, participation in college-sponsored events and engage with administration, leadership and friends of the college.

 What are the qualities of student ambassadors?